Leasing.com XI: Football team of cars

 Central midfield: Mercedes Benz A-Class

-The upmarket five-door family hatchback is the most popular car to lease this year.
+The upmarket five-door family hatchback was the most popular car to lease last year.
 Laden with tech, it has plenty of tricks and skills to complement the more prosaic Golf and round off a perfect midfield trio.

 Forward: Nissan GT-R